ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 --- abstract

-The Google Safe Browsing service is used by browsers to determine when Web sites are potentially malicious, for instance hosting malware or being phishing sites.
+The Google Safe Browsing service is used by browsers to identify potentially malicious web sites, for example, sites that distribute malware or that are part of a phishing campaign.
+Browsers may warn users before allowing navigation to a site that is flagged by the Safe Browsing service, or take other steps to reduce the chance that a user is harmed by a malicious site.
 The current design of the Safe Browsing protocol allows the service operator to learn some information about which sites the user is visiting.
 This document describes a design which has improved privacy properties.